Harika-SVL/Shell-Scripting/notes.md

 #####################################################################
 # Author: Harika
 # Version: v1.0.0
-# Date: Present date
+# Date: Present
-# Description: This is shell script demonstrating variables
+# Description: Shell script demonstrating variables
 # Usage: ./variabledemo.sh
 #####################################################################

 name="Harika"
 org_name="Quality Thoughts"

-# Here we are interpolating the variables
+# Interpolating the variables
 echo "This is ${name} from ${org_name}"

 # All the variables are treated as text by linux until and unless you are explicit